Strong winds and hot temperatures hamper firefighting efforts in Northern California

 Meanwhile, there are fears that gusty, dry and hot winds will push the already fast-moving flames from the Glass Fire toward even more towns in the Napa Valley.
 The fire has been tearing through California's wine country since Sunday, wiping out as many as a dozen wineries.

-So far, the Glass Fire has scorched more than 56,000 acres and was estimated to be 5% contained, according to Cal Fire.
-The fire has destroyed 144 structures and damaged nearly 250 others.
+So far, the Glass Fire has scorched more than 58,000 acres and was estimated to be 5% contained, according to Cal Fire.
+The fire has destroyed 589 structures and damaged 110 others.
 In all, more than 80,000 people have been evacuated.

 Thursday's wind event caused the fire to explode.
 Strike teams were on scene trying to put the flames out before they spread into the iconic valley.
 Once the smoke thinned a bit, helicopters were able to make water drops on the flames.